sithumonline/nallamale-courier-service/README.md

 # Nallamale Courier Service

-This is imaginary courier service that is used to demonstrate the use of the system design principles.
+__This is imaginary courier service that is used to demonstrate the use of the system design principles__

+Nallamale company is a startup that is into courier services.
+They have Engineering team with 5 developers, 2 QA engineers, 1 DevOps engineer and 1 Product Manager.

 ## Requirements